terraform-google-modules/terraform-google-sap/modules/sap_hana_ha/README.md

  Follow instructions [here](https://cloud.google.com/solutions/sap/docs/sap-hana-ha-deployment-guide#creating_a_cloud_storage_bucket_for_the_sap_hana_ha_installation_files) to properly Download SAP HANA from the SAP Marketplace, and upload it to a GCS bucket.

-### Configure Service Account for identifying the Compute instance
+### Configure Service Account for identifying the Compute instances
-The compute instance created by this submodule will need to download SAP HANA from a GCS bucket in order install it.
+The compute instances created by this submodule will need to download SAP HANA from a GCS bucket in order install it.
 Follow the instructions below to ensure a successful installation:

  1. [Create a new service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
  2. Grant this new service account the following permissions on the bucket where you uploaded SAP HANA installation file: